Explore Louth’s ancient past

 Take a foodie tour of Louth

-Gastronomy lovers and gin connoisseurs are spoilt for choice in The Wee County.
+Gastronomy lovers and gin connoisseurs are spoilt for choice on a holiday in Louth.

 Close to the historic Laurence's Gate in Drogheda, the award winning Scholars Townhouse Hotel Restaurant is set in a Victorian building that dates back to 1867.
 The interiors are homely yet old world, with hand-painted ceiling frescoes of the historic Battle of the Boyne, oak-panelled walls and open fireplaces.
 Fish fans will love the bouillabaisse and lobster platter.